jesswu1555/Imaginary-Inventions-Database/README.md

 **Key Takeaway:** When in doubt, lean towards inclusion ("The more data the better").

-And please let us know and ask about any more edge cases or ambiguities in your analysis!
-Shoutout to our meticulous readers who asked these questions that helped us refine our project further!
+And please let us know and ask about any more edge cases or ambiguities!
+Shout-out to our meticulous readers who asked these questions that helped us refine our project further!
 And if you have further questions, please please don't hesitate to ask!

 ---

 **Q: Do biological inventions count?
 For example, sharks and giant squids engineered in the future based on "old Earth" data?**

 **A:** Yes, these should be included.
-However, we should label them as **"restorations"** rather than simply "inventions," especially if the narrative itself frames them as such.
-This distinguishes them from entirely novel creations or upgrades.
+We should label them as **"reengineered"** rather than **"original"** in the classification column, especially if the narrative itself frames them as such.

 **Q: What about non-scientific inventions like pagan curses?
 Can a curse be considered an invention?**